 This blog provides information for educational purposes only.
 Read our complete summary for more info.

-It has come to our attention that our customers are not clear on how much liquid our stills are designed to hold.
+A topic we have recently received some questions on is the max fill capacity of distillation equipment.
 To clarify, only the boiler of the still should be filled; liquid should never fill the “vapor cone.”
-If the vapor cone of any of our stills is partially or completely filled, there won't be enough headroom in the still for vapor to exit properly and a dangerous situation could arise where liquid is forced into the column and could potentially, temporarily, increase pressure and leak, depending on what type of seals are used on the still.
+If the vapor cone of a still is partially or completely filled, there won't be enough headroom in the still for vapor to exit properly and a dangerous situation could arise where liquid is forced into the column and could potentially, temporarily, increase pressure and leak, depending on what type of seals are used on the still.

 Clawhammer's 5 gallon copper distillers still hold approximately 4.65 gallons of liquid below the vapor cone.
-The 1 and 10 gallon kits hold a full 1 and 10 gallons of liquid to the bottom of the vapor cone.
+The 1 and 10 gallon copper still kits hold a full 1 and 10 gallons of liquid to the bottom of the vapor cone.